-Captain Alan Spencer, Reg's platoon commander, wrote to Ruby on 3rd September to send his condolences and give more information about the circumstances of his death.
+Captain Alan Spencer, Reg's platoon commander, wrote to Kitty on 3rd September to send his condolences and give more information about the circumstances of his death.
 He also reflected on how well Reg had settled in despite only being with them for a short time.

 From the moment of Reg’s death, his widow Kitty and the three children, Ann, Jan and Martin were the other casualties of war.
 They were immediately faced with having no income and no home, having been bombed out of their home at 3 Rosetree Cottage, Strawberry Hill, Twickenham, London.
 In due course Kitty received the very small War Widows Pension but otherwise she had no income.
 She worked hard to become qualified as a children’s nurse in a local clinic, but that alone was not enough income for the family’s needs.
 Thus, when she returned home each day after the clinic, she went out cleaning floors.
 An exhausting life.